The sixth Painleve transcendent and uniformization of algebraic curves: Towers of uniformizable curves. Examples

 all the six points $\{E_k\}$ correspond to punctures.
-Correlating this equation with torus \eqref{TOR}, we could treat the set $\{E_k\}$ as the fact that torus \eqref{TOR} has `superfluous' punctures at points $z=\{{-}1,3\}$ but more correct formulation, as a continuation and illustration to Remark~1, reads as follows.
+Correlating this equation with torus \eqref{TOR}, we could treat the set $\{E_k\}$ as the fact that torus \eqref{TOR} has `superfluous' punctures at points $z=\{{-}1,+3\}$ but more correct explanation, as a continuation and illustration to Remark~\ref{R1}, reads as follows.

-{\em Remark $5$.} Monodromies and punctures are defined not by curves but Fuchsian equations.
+\begin{remark} Monodromies and punctures are determined not by curves, but by Fuchsian equations.
 Therefore punctures, as attributes of functions and Poincar\'e $\tau$-domains of their automorphisms, are not bound to be branch places of a certain curve.
 They may be located at any places on any curves, including even non-branch (regular) places.
-This is just the case of torus \eqref{TOR}, whereas the function $z(\tau)$ itself and its equation \eqref{Qz} may uniformize many other curves with branch places $z=E_k$, say, the curves of the form\footnote{The numbers $\{m,n,p,q,r,s\}$ are allowed to be any complex numbers so that we construct the formal parametrizations of {\em non-algebraic\/} dependencies (genus is not finite) by monodromies of finite topological genus!
-In this regard even $\tau$-forms for non-algebraic (not finitely sheeted covers of $x$-plane) but single-valued solutions $y(\tau)$ to equation \Psix\ itself provide a large number of such examples.
-Apart from PH-solutions \eqref{algPic}, \eqref{simp} here is a simplest one (new?): for arbitrary $s\in\mathbb{C}$ the function $y=x^s$ solves \eqref{P6} when $(\alpha,\beta,\gamma,\delta)=\bbig(0,0,s^2,(s-1)^2-\frac12 \bbig)$.
-See also comments as to work by Guzzetti \cite{guz} in Sect.\;6 of work \cite{br2}.
-Do check that the simple generalization $y=x^s(x-1)^r$ does not exist for $s,r\not\in\mathbb{Q}$ .}
+This is just the case of torus \eqref{TOR}, whereas the function $z(\tau)$ itself and its equation \eqref{Qz} may uniformize many other curves with branch places $z=E_k$, \eg, the curves of the form

+Here, the numbers $\{m,n,p,q,r,s\}$ are allowed to be any complex numbers so that we construct the formal parametrizations of \emph{non-algebraic} dependencies (genus is not finite) by monodromies of finite topological genus!
+In this regard even $\tau$-forms for non-algebraic but single-valued solutions $y(\tau)$ to equation \Psix\ itself provide a large number of such examples.
+Apart from PH-solutions \eqref{algPic}, \eqref{simp} here is a simplest one (new?): for arbitrary $s\in\mathbb{C}$ the function $y=x^s$ solves \eqref{p6} when $(\alpha,\beta,\gamma,\delta)=\big(0,0,s^2,(s-1)^2-\frac12 \big)$.
+See also comments as to work by Guzzetti \cite{guz} in Sect.~6 of work \cite{br2}.
+A direct check shows that the self-suggested generalization $y=x^s(x-1)^r$ does not exist for $s,r\notin\mathbb{Q}$. \end{remark}